JasperFx/marten/README.md

 **2. PostgreSQL 9.6 or above database with PLV8**

 The fastest possible way to develop with Marten is to run PostgreSQL in a Docker container.
-Assuming that you have Docker running on your local box, type `dotnet run -- init-db` at the command line to spin up a Postgresql database with PLv8 enabled and configured in the database.
+Assuming that you have Docker running on your local box, type `dotnet run --framework net5.0 -- init-db` at the command line to spin up a Postgresql database with
+PLv8 enabled and configured in the database.
 The default Marten test configuration tries to find this database if no PostgreSQL database connection string is explicitly configured following the steps below: